rick-r/marriage-figaro-norway/captions.md

 fammi or cercar
 da una mia serva aita!

+  ?literal?
+  Oh heavens, to what
+  a humiliating state I am reduced by a cruel husband, who, after marrying me, with an unheard of mixture of infidelity, jealousy and scorn, first loved, then offended, and at last betrayed me, now makes me turn to one of my servants for help!

+[fucking smashing aria begins]

 Dove sono i bei momenti
 di dolcezza e di piacer,
 dove andaro i giuramenti
 di quel labbro menzogner?

+  Where are the beautiful moments of sweetness and of pleasure, what happened to the promises of that lying tongue?

 Perché mai se in pianti e in pene per me tutto si cangiò, la memoria di quel bene dal mio sen non trapassò?

+  Whyever, if everything for me
+  was to change to tears and pain, do those happy memories not also pass from my breast?

+[dove sono repeats]

 Ah!
 Se almen la mia costanza
 nel languire amando ognor,
 mi portasse una speranza
 di cangiar l'ingrato cor.
 [parte]

+  Ah!
+If at least my loyalty
+  still loves in this pain,
+  it may bring me some hope
+  of changing that ungrateful heart.